 Players: 1-4, best experienced at 3 and in solo mode.

-Playing time: 2 hours, but it depends on player count.
+Playing time: 2 hours, but it depends on the player count.
 Less than an hour for solo play.

 Recommended ages: 12+

 The Red planet welcomes you

-While we’re planning on going back to the Moon and only dreaming of traveling to Mars, in the 25th century, space travel and colonizing Mars has become a norm.
+While today we’re planning on going back to the Moon and only dreaming of traveling to Mars, in the 25th century, space travel and colonizing Mars have become a norm.
 But in order to make Mars habitable, it has to be made more suitable for life – terraformed.
 Oxygen levels and temperature have to be increased.
 The surface must be filled with oceans, forests, and cities.

 Even though the project is sponsored by the World Government, different corporations see Mars as a great opportunity to profit and expand.

 You play as one such corporation and compete with others for victory points, rewarded for your contribution to terraforming and other infrastructural and scientific advancements.

 The theme is one of the strongest points of Terraforming Mars.
-While it is a pure eurogame, you strongly feel as you’re really on a rock far far away from home, facing all sorts of environmental dangers, while trying to complete projects to make that rock your home.
+While it is a pure eurogame, you strongly feel as if you’re really on a rock far away from home, facing all sorts of environmental dangers, while trying to complete projects to make that rock your home.

 The main contributors to the atmosphere are unique project cards, which are based on futuristic events.
 They are believable science fiction, derived from real science.
 They might not be possible just yet, but you can imagine that with future technology they will be.

 The quality of the components is merely OK.
-It gets the job done, but it’s nothing to write home about either.
+It gets the job done, but it’s nothing to write home about.

-But I can’t help to think, that there is so much more potential in this area.
-Player mats are just cardboard and placing those marking cubes is imprecise.
+But I can’t help to think that there is so much lost potential in this area.
+Player mats are just cardboard and placing marking cubes is imprecise.
 God forbid, someone accidentally bumps it.
 Game over.